pr0en1x/UI-test/README.md

 ### Video

-Or you can see short video demonstrating how it works:
+It's a short video demonstrating how it works:

 https://vimeo.com/442984505